raulpellizzer/PellizzerTechBlog/README.md

 # Features
 - Blog
-- Register: By subscribing to the application you will receive notifications everytime a new post is published.
+- Register: By subscribing to the application you will receive notifications every time a new post is published.
 - - <p><strong>We will never ask for your credentials neither share them with anyone else.</strong></p>
-- Contact: Send a message to the development team
+- Contact: Send a message to the development team.

 <br>